casunlight/NYCDataScience_HadoopClass/README.md

     | go to the end of line| ESC->o           |

 2. generate your server rsa key for three instances
+Note: for windows user, you can refer to [Connect to Your Amazon EC2 Instance from Windows Using PuTTY] (http://docs.aws.amazon.com/gettingstarted/latest/wah-linux/getting-started-deploy-app-connect.html)
  - find your meetup1's public DNS and get its RSA public key
     - open terminal 1, ssh to your server
       - before you run ssh, make sure you are at the location you can access your .pem file.
 I save .pem in .ssh folder, so I do "cd .ssh".